-As of April 2016, there are 1,945 Ahtna shareholders, nearly half of whom are Class L shareholders.
+There are over 2,000 Ahtna shareholders, nearly half of whom are Class L shareholders.

 Ahtna headquarters are located at MP 115 Richardson Highway in Glennallen, Alaska.
 Ahtna headquarters houses the President’s office and the Land, Shareholder Development, and Shareholder Services departments.